mougiakouel/QGIS-Training-Manual/rasters/terrain_analysis.rst

 You may leave all the other options unchanged.
 Click :guilabel:`OK` to generate the hillshade.
-When it tells you that processing is completed, click :guilabel:`OK` on the message to get rd of it, then click :guilabel:`Close` on the main :guilabel:`DEM (Terrain models)` dialog.
+When it tells you that processing is completed, click :guilabel:`OK` on the message to get rid of it, then click :guilabel:`Close` on the main :guilabel:`DEM (Terrain models)` dialog.

 You will now have a new layer called :guilabel:`hillshade` that looks like